nickkagame/nk-nc-news/README.md

 # Project Summary

-An lite News application featuring stories posted by members of our community, with topics including cats, Mitch, coding, and much more!
+A lite News application featuring stories posted by members of our community, with topics including cats, Mitch, coding, and much more!

 # Instructions:
 ## Connecting locally to the databases